The offshore advantage: M&A in the BVI

 The legal system in the BVI is based on English common law, while its corporate statute has taken provisions and best practices from a range of jurisdictions including the US (principally Delaware), UK, Canada and Australia.
 As a result, BVI corporate law works harmoniously with the law of contract in other common law countries, and it is not unusual to have the principal transaction documents governed by a different governing law – for example a US law governed merger agreement or an English law governed SPA.

 When the parties do decide to use BVI as a governing law, or where the choice of acquisition tool mandates it (such as a scheme of arrangement) they get access to a sophisticated legal system with ultimate appeal to the UK Privy Council.
-In addition, English case law is persuasive in the BVI, which means that lawyers have the advantage of a huge body of precedent from the world’s second largest legal jurisdiction for M&A transactions.
+In addition, English case law is persuasive in the BVI, which means that lawyers have the advantage of a huge body of precedent from one of the world’s largest legal jurisdictions for M&A transactions.

 The BVI is one of the easiest countries in the world in which to undertake everything from billion dollar mega-mergers to the sale of non-trading holding companies owning a few acres of real estate.
 The diversity of acquisition options, allied with a flexible corporate legal system means that a structure can be found that will suit any client’s needs.
 The BVI government and regulators recognize the importance of keeping the jurisdiction ahead of its peers, and Harneys works closely with these bodies and other industry stakeholders to develop innovative solutions and ensure that it evolves to meet the demands of clients around the world.
 Harneys continues to be at the forefront of this exciting area of law, and involved with some of the largest and most innovative transactions taking place today.

-3 Fundamental changes to the Mem & Arts may require shareholder approval.
-In addition the Mem & Arts may set out a higher threshold for certain decisions.
+Fundamental changes to the Mem & Arts may require shareholder approval.
+In addition, the Mem & Arts may set out a higher threshold for certain decisions.
 Finally, as noted above, the threshold for approval of various different acquisition structures varies.